Aaron-Bopp/TIM/30_Topics/32_Terms/group selection.md

 [[Group selection]] is can be a very powerful force through it's reinforcement of [[reciprocal altruism]].
 When group develops strong levels of cooperation while they are separated from the wider group
-^[much as [[homo sapiens]] was separated from [[Homo erectus]] and [[Homo neanderthalis]] in eastern [[Africa]] 150,000 years ago: [[Greater cooperation and communication has lead to the success of humans as a species]]] it allows them to out compete another group.
+^[much as [[homo sapiens]] was separated from [[Homo erectus]] and [[Homo neanderthalis]] in eastern [[Africa]] 150,000 years ago: [[Greater cooperation and communication has lead to the success of humans as a species]]] it allows them to out compete that group when they are recombined.
 In the same species this leads the [[founder effect]] and in separate species in leads to extinction.
 ^[[[lecture_Behavioral Evolution#^igzkks]]]

 Group selection can be a weak force in genetic [[evolution]], but is often the strongest force when it comes to [[Cultural Evolution]].